vivekanandan-ks/all-might/README.md

 But even if u are someone who are sometimes not mesmerized by nixpkgs and want to install flatpaks too declaratively?
 Possibly a plan to include flatpak support too, but have to be decided later on this.
 Coz somemight like flatpaks to be managed separately with another app store like Easy Flatpak etc. Let's discuss on this.

 # What does all-might do different from other app stores?
 * U can choose to install apps from both rolling and stable branch together :-).
 Again Cool right?
+And the tons of benefits from nix and nixpkgs

 # Features planned
 * Choosing apps from stable or unstable repo branches (probably even old repo branches)